What is a Virtual Partner / Virtual Business Manager (VBM)?

 What is the difference between a Virtual Business Manager (VBM) and a Virtual Assistant (VA)?

-This is the one question I’m asked most often, from both business owners (who do they hire?)
-Although similar in nature, there are some key differences between the two roles:
+This is the one question I’m asked most often by business owners and the people they hire.
+Although similar in nature, there are key differences between the two roles:

-VBM – The focus of the Virtual Business Manager is on ‘management’ – you are hired to keep an eye on the big picture and manage all the pieces (projects, team members, operations, expenses) to ensure that all projects are getting completed in a timely and efficient manner.
+- VBM – The focus of the Virtual Business Manager is on “management” – you hire a VBM to keep an eye on the big picture and manage all the pieces (projects, team members, operations, expenses) to ensure that all projects are getting completed in a timely and efficient manner.

-VA – The focus of the Virtual Assistant is on ‘doing’ – you are hired to perform specific tasks (i.e.: customer service, shopping cart maintenance, etc) or complete specific projects (i.e.: setup a new member area or blog) and are the ones actually doing the work.
+- VA – The focus of the Virtual Assistant is on “doing” – you hire a VA to perform specific tasks (e.g., customer service, shopping cart maintenance, etc.), or to complete specific projects (e.g., set up a new members area or blog), and VAs are the ones actually doing the work.

-LEVEL OF RESPONSIBILITY – It is a much higher level of responsibility – and the VBM needs to be up for it.
+LEVEL OF RESPONSIBILITY – A VGM has a much higher level of responsibility and needs to be up for it.

-VBM -You are responsible for the success and smooth functioning of the entire business (as outlined above) – not just your own individual work.
+- VBM – Responsible for the success and smooth functioning of the entire business (as outlined above), not just his or her own individual work.

-VA -You are responsible for your own individual work.
+- VA – Responsible for his or her own individual work.

-NUMBER OF CLIENTS – The VBM gets to ‘go deep’ with a select few clients, vs. juggling the expectations of multiple clients.
+NUMBER OF CLIENTS – The VBM goes deep with a select few clients vs. juggling the expectations of multiple clients.

-VBM – Because of the level of responsibility that you have with each client, a Virtual Business Manager can only effectively work with 2 or 3 clients at a time in this capacity.
+- VBM – Because of the level of responsibility a Virtual Business Manager has with each client, he or she can only effectively work with 2 or 3 clients at a time in this capacity.

-VA – Virtual Assistants will generally work with 5-10 clients, give or take a few either way depending on the workload with each client.
+- VA – Virtual Assistants will generally work with 5-10 clients depending on the workload with each client.

-VBM – Base + incentive structure.
-I start out working on an hourly or retainer basis, for about the first 90 days – then I will discuss the various opportunities for incentive based compensation.
+- VBM – Base + incentive structure.
+I start out working on an hourly or retainer basis, for about the first 90 days.
+Then I'll discuss the various opportunities for incentive-based compensation.